ArmDeveloperEcosystem/workshop-ai-gke/lab/instructions/en.md

 Here, you can upload an image and type a question related to the image or the product catalog.
 For example, you might upload a photo of your kitchen and ask for a recommendation.

+If you do not have an image handy, click [this link](https://www.loc.gov/resource/ppbd.00631/) for an example image you could use from the Library of Congress collection.

 ### Example Response

 After submitting your question, the assistant will analyze the image and your query, then respond with relevant information.
 An example response is shown below: